 A graveside service at the Cedar Hill Cemetery will be held in November.

-To send flowers to Heinrich's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Heinrich "Henry" Mische, please visit our floral store.